Reading Time: 3 minutes

 2. Use the 50/20/30 Rule

-Sen. Elizabeth Warren and LearnVest have both popularized the 50/20/30 rule, which recommends that you spend 50 percent of your take home pay on necessities like food and rent or mortgage payments, 20 percent on savings and debt reduction payments and 30 percent on lifestyle choices (gym memberships and happy hours).
+Managing and budgeting your money is key to financial success.
+Sen. Elizabeth Warren and LearnVest have both popularized the 50/20/30 rule, which recommends that you spend 50 percent of your take home pay on necessities like food and rent or mortgage payments, 20 percent on savings and debt reduction payments and 30 percent on lifestyle choices (workout equipment or the latest and greatest tech gadget).
 If your take home pay is $3,000 per month and you have no debt (good for you!), that means you should be saving $600 per month.
 Your savings may add up faster than you expect!

 3. Start Small